KadirMourat/Car-accident-severity/README.md

 # Car-accident-severity
-This project aims use collision data to predict car accident severity.
+This project aims to use collision data to predict car accident severity.